 Dr. Carlos Tandron states, "The rotator cuff muscles play such an important role in the function of the shoulder joint complex.
 It is so important to be properly evaluated when you have shoulder pain or the inability to lift your arm over your head."
-Dr. Tandron is board certified by the American Board of Orthopaedic Surgery, and subspecialty certified in Sports Medicine.
+Dr. Tandron is board certified by the American Board of Orthopedic Surgery, and subspecialty certified in Sports Medicine.

 To learn more about the Anatomy of the Shoulder Joint, please watch this Shoulder Anatomy Video.

 Injury to the infraspinatus muscle commonly occurs due to overuse of the shoulder in recreational activities, work-related activities, or history of shoulder instability.
 Overhead athletes are frequently susceptible to an infraspinatus tendon tear or strain due to the constant overhead motions stressing the joint.
 The distal attachment of the infraspinatus tendon is the area more frequently torn.

 We find that most of these activities that cause the infraspinatus pain include some sort of overhead reaching, lifting, or pushing which stresses the shoulder joint and leads to both instability and joint laxity.
 Whenever there is instability within the joint we worry about possible tearing of the muscles surrounding that joint.

 When pathology is present pain symptoms commonly occur in the upper back or down into deltoid/bicep area.
 Patients with an infraspinatus tendon tear will also have pain while sleeping, reaching overhead, working on the computer, and reaching behind.
 This is sometimes confusing to patients how feel like something is wrong with the deltoid or bicep muscle.
 This is due to the body’s pain referral patterns.